Phongtlam/myjourney/content/portfolio/reactchess.md

 > [Game theory](https://en.wikipedia.org/wiki/Game_theory) is "the study of mathematical models of conflict and cooperation between intelligent rational decision-makers."

 DeepSubs Chess AI is built on this idea.
-Utilized minimax algorithm, the system essentially uses backtracking to determine the best move possible, given zero knowledge of how the opponent will proceed.
+Utilized minimax algorithm, the system essentially uses backtracking to determine the best move possible, at a given board configuration, given zero knowledge of how the opponent will proceed.
 The basis of game theory addresses zero-sum games.
 When one player makes a move, that results in a negative outcome for the other.

 Every piece has an associated value given at the start of the game.
 Each piece also has its own 'board', with different values dictating movements throughout the game.

-> **Improvement needs to be made here:** the pieces should swap new boards to accommodate for end game layouts.
+> **Improvements:** the pieces should swap new boards to accommodate for end game layouts.